EyeCrown/Monte-Carlo_Algorithm/README.md

 ## Results

 The project meets the initial objectives we set ourselves.
-We are able to produce several decks and optimise each one.
-Or analyse whether certain cards are too recurrent or not recurrent enough. enough.
+We are able to produce several decks and optimize each one.
+Or analyze whether certain cards are too recurrent or not recurrent enough.
 On the other hand, there are several possible areas for improvement:
-- Optimise the Setlist itself by counting when cards leave or join the deck in order to join the deck to identify the best and worst cards.
+- Optimize the Set list itself by counting when cards leave or join the deck in order to join the deck to identify the best and worst cards.
-- Optimise the deck against several different decks, themselves optimised.
-This could be done using multithreading, for example. for example.
+- Optimize the deck against several different decks, themselves optimized.
+This could be done using multithreading, for example.
-Unfortunately, these improvements could not be implemented due to a lack of time. lack of time.
+Unfortunately, these improvements could not be implemented due to a lack of time.

 ---